saiteja6643/IMAGE-ENHANCEMENT/README.md

 # IMAGE ENHANCEMENT
-it is regarding image enhancement for changing brightness &amp; contrast
+it is regarding enhancing quality of the image by changing brightness, contrast and sharpness of input image